Logo

 AI transforms vulnerability management from reactive to proactive:

-• Predicting which vulnerabilities pose the greatest organizational risk
+• Predicting which vulnerabilities pose the greatest organizational and operational risk

 Measurable Benefits of AI-Powered Cybersecurity